Seeed-Studio/Seeed_Arduino_BME68x/README.md

 **1.The official drive of Bosch**
 **2.The BME680 drive of Adafruit**

+***

 NOTICE!!!
 ======
-This release version doesn't support gas measurement well,The result value of gas measurement is biased.If you want get a accurate measurement of gas,please refer to [Seeed_BME680_V1](https://github.com/Seeed-Studio/Seeed_BME680_V1),but this release version only supports several large memory arduino platform like ATMEGA2560,Manufacturers are developing...
+This release version doesn't support gas measurement well,The result value of gas measurement is biased.If you want get a accurate measurement of gas,please refer to [Seeed_BME680_V1](https://github.com/Seeed-Studio/Seeed_BME680_V1),***but this release version only supports several large memory arduino platform like ATMEGA2560,Manufacturers are developing...***

+***
 statement:
 ==========
 This software is written by downey for seeed studio and is licensed under The MIT License.
 Check License.txt for more information.